 Most guides start at layer two and never check layer one.
 That is the mistake this audit is built to avoid, because a page AI cannot reach scores zero for a reason no prompt test will reveal.
 Work the layers in order and you find the cheapest, highest-impact fixes first.

 The stakes are why this is worth a dedicated audit now rather than a rankings glance.
-When an AI summary appears, the click often does not follow: Pew Research found people clicked a traditional result on just 8% of searches with an AI summary, versus 15% without.
+When an AI summary appears, the click often does not follow: Pew Research found (via Search Engine Land), analyzing the browsing data of 900 US adults, that people clicked a traditional result on just 8% of searches with an AI summary, versus 15% without.
 If half your would-be visitors are reading an answer instead of clicking, whether that answer names you is no longer a side metric.

 There is also no industry benchmark for a "good" AI visibility score, despite what the ads claim.
 The number that means something is your own audit, repeated, against the competitors and prompts you chose.
-Treat any vendor's universal percentage with suspicion, a point that becomes important once you start scoring.
+Treat any vendor's universal percentage with suspicion.

 Step 1: Can AI Crawlers Even Reach Your Page?